Illustration of a person navigating at a wayfinding sign

 Why become a trustee?

-Being a trustee can be very rewarding.
-As a trustee you have the chance to support and shape the work and strategic direction of an organisation, and you can make a significant difference to a cause that matters to you.
+As a trustee you have the chance to support and shape the work and strategic direction of an organisation, and make a significant difference to a cause that matters to you.

-You may choose to get involved with a charity focused on a cause or an issue you are passionate about or because your life has been touched by the work of that voluntary organisation.
-It is also a great way to get involved in a community or find out more about the not-for-profit sector.
+You may choose to get involved with a charity focused on a cause or an issue you are passionate about, or because your life has been touched by the work of that voluntary organisation.
+It is also a great way to get involved in a community or find out more about the not for profit sector.

 As a trustee, you are part of a team and will have the opportunity to apply your unique skills and experience while learning from others.
 Working closely with a passionate team of people who have different perspectives is often one of the most enjoyable aspects of the role.